 It is the most popular non-surgical cosmetic procedure worldwide.
 It was first approved for cosmetic use in Canada and then approved for the United States by 2002.
 Both Botox and other injectables are quick, safe and highly effective methods to slow down the aging process, with millions of injections performed worldwide each year.

 How It Works

 Used in a medical setting as an Injectable form from a sterile, purified protein, small doses of Botox block the release of a chemical called acetylcholine by nerve cells that signal muscle contraction.
-By selectively interfering with the underlying muscles’ ability to contract, existing expression lines are smoothed out and, in most cases are nearly invisible in a week.
-Used by experienced medical practitioners, one can lift and soften an area, as well as reduce wrinkles and lines for a prolonged period of time.
+By selectively interfering with the underlying muscles’ ability to contract, existing expression lines are smoothed out and, in most cases are greatly improved in 7-10 days.

 - Delivers dramatic results with no downtime